 Reduce PDF file size by re-encoding embedded images at your chosen quality tier.
 100% private — runs in your browser.

-PDFdukan's PDF Compressor reduces the file size of any PDF document by up to 80% while keeping the text sharp and readable.
+PDFdukan's PDF Compressor attempts to reduce file size by rendering each page at the quality tier you choose.
+Results vary, and selectable text becomes part of the page image.
 Whether you have a scanned document full of high-resolution images or a report that's too large to email, this tool handles it instantly.
 Everything runs inside your browser using JavaScript — your file is never sent to any server, never stored in the cloud, and never seen by anyone else.

 Unlike most online compressors that upload your file to a third-party server and process it there, PDFdukan compresses your PDF entirely on your own device.
 This means your confidential documents — CNIC copies, salary slips, medical reports, legal papers — stay 100% private.
 No account registration, no watermarks, no daily limits, and no hidden fees.